 No matter where we live, it’s easy to think the grass is greener elsewhere, especially when we’re going through a rough patch.
 But it’s not.
 Stay the course.

 If you’re considering a move to France or are already here and having doubts, hang in there.
 Things get better, I promise!
-Have you been through this?
+Have you been through this when moving to another country?
 What helps you when you’re having doubts about something?